cthae/OgameX-Bot/README.md

 # Basic features

-* Asteroid Miner: Periodically checks if there are asteroids available, then checks the ranges and dispatches asteroid miners.
+* **Asteroid Miner**: Periodically checks if there are asteroids available, then checks the ranges and dispatches asteroid miners.
-* Inactives Farmer: Farms inactives.
+* **Inactives Farmer**: Farms inactives.
 Can farm with BCs.
 Made with the Inactive Farming Event in mind.
-* Defense: Monitors for attacks, saves the fleet when one is detected.
+* **Defense**: Monitors for attacks, saves the fleet when one is detected.
-* Fleet Save: Grabs the res and all ships, fly to another moon on deployment mission.
+* **Fleet Save**: Grabs the res and all ships, fly to another moon on deployment mission.
 Recall in the middle, as usual.
-* Expeditions: Sends expos from a moon whenever there are slots.
+* **Expeditions**: Sends expos from a moon whenever there are slots.
-* Bonus: Grabs the green DM + Academy points bonus.
+* **Bonus**: Grabs the green DM + Academy points bonus.
-* Anti detection: a primitive attempt to randomize certain actions.
+* **Anti detection**: a primitive attempt to randomize certain actions.
 Minor but better than nothing.

 # How to use